yeahaq/COMP7409/README.md

 ## Project Overview

-This project aims to develop a credit scoring model using machine learning techniques to assess the credit risk of individuals or businesses.
-By analyzing historical credit data, the model can provide more accurate credit scores, helping financial institutions make informed lending decisions.
+This project focuses on developing machine learning models to predict the risk of home equity loan defaults using the Home Equity dataset (HMEQ).
+The goal is to classify applicants as high-risk (likely to default or become seriously delinquent) or low-risk, leveraging 12 input features.
+The project encompasses data preprocessing, model selection, hyperparameter tuning, and evaluation to identify the best-performing algorithm for this binary classification task.

 ## Table of Contents